samclintock/staticwise/README.md

 # Contributions #

 Please contribute to the source code and make StaticWise even better than it is today!
 If you would like to contribute, please submit a new issue or pull request.

-# Contact #

-Please contact [@samclintock](https://www.twitter.com/samclintock "Steven McLintock on Twitter") if you have any questions or feedback.